tsipkens/bidias/README.md

 This package mirrors the content of the +inver package but, given the true distribution, aims to determine the optimal number of iterations for the Twomey and MART schemes or the optimal regularization parameter for the Twomey-Markowski and Tikhonov methods.
+These were mostly created for internal use but may be of limited to use to the practitioner.

 ### 3.5 +tools